-Article 3 (1) of Regulation 854/2004 states that competent authorities shall approve establishments when, and in the manner, specified in Article 31(2) of Regulation (EC) No 882/2004.1
+Article 3 (1) of Regulation 854/2004 states that competent authorities shall approve establishments when, and in the manner, specified in Article 31(2) of Regulation (EC) No 882/2004.

-Cork County Council uses SOP No. D3 on the 'Approval and Refusal, Suspension or Revocation of Approval of Local Authority Supervised Meat Establishments' to comply with the requirements of Article 3(1) above.
-Fifty-two food business operations supervised by the local authority were approved as required by the relevant regulation.
-In addition, seven continued to have approval status even though these food businesses were considered to be inactive.
-A total of ten food businesses have been registered one of which is inactive.
+Wexford County Council uses SOP No. D3 on the Approval and Refusal, Suspension or Revocation of Approval of LA Supervised Meat Establishments to comply with the requirements of Article 3(1) above.
+Food businesses previously licenced under the Abattoirs Act 1988 have now been approved as required by Article 3 (1) of regulation 854/2004.